 - Use and reuse in the dryer, just like a regular dryer sheet, until they no longer smell like the fabric softener or until you notice your clothes getting that annoying static cling.

 They should last for several months!
 Then you can re-soak your sheets and reuse them some more!
 That means one bottle of fabric softener can last you up to a year!

 Use Cold Water

 Many machines have a setting for using cold water only.
-The advantage to this is that your hot water heater won’t have to run and you will save money on your electric or gas bill.
+The advantage of this is that your hot water heater won’t have to run, and you will save money on your electric or gas bill.
 Cold water will also help your clothes last longer because the colors won’t fade as quickly.